NerveCoordinator/arcan/src/tools/netproxy/README.md

 # Licenses

-arcan-net is (c) Bjorn Stahl 2017-2018 and licensed under the 3-clause BSD license.
-It is dependent on BLAKE2- (CC or Apache-2.0, see COPYING.BLAKE2) and on UDT (Apache-2.0 / 3-clause BSD).
+arcan-net is (c) Bjorn Stahl 2017-2019 and licensed under the 3-clause BSD license.
+It is dependent on BLAKE2- (CC or Apache-2.0, see COPYING.BLAKE2) and on ChaCha20 (Public Domain).

+optional dependencies include ffmpeg- suite of video codecs, GPLv2 with possible patent implications.